jpibarra1130/jpibarra1130.github.com/_posts/2014-06-01-Playing-around-with-Go.md

       return posts
     }

-You can read more about the gorp related functionalities [gorp](https://github.com/coopernurse/gorp).
-Once you have this up and running, you just need to update your PostsHandler to something like this to incorporate the function we just created which gets the data from the db.
+You can read more about the gorp related functionalities [here](https://github.com/coopernurse/gorp).
+Once you have this up and running, you just need to update your ```PostsHandler``` to incorporate the function we just created.

     func PostsHandler(w http.ResponseWriter, r *http.Request) {
       out, err := json.Marshal(GetPosts())